5 Sources

 Copy Link

-DC Comics president Jim Lee declares the company will never use AI-generated storytelling or artwork, emphasizing the importance of human creativity.
-This stance contrasts with Marvel's more open approach to AI use in their projects.
+DC Comics president Jim Lee declares the company will not support AI-generated content, emphasizing the importance of human creativity in comic book creation.
+This stance contrasts with other entertainment companies' approaches to AI technology.

-In a bold move that has sent ripples through the comic book industry, DC Comics has taken a firm stance against the use of artificial intelligence in content creation.
-Jim Lee, president and publisher of DC Comics, made a striking announcement at the New York Comic Con, declaring that the company 'will not support AI-generated storytelling or artwork'
+In a bold move that has sent ripples through the entertainment industry, DC Comics has taken a firm stance against the use of artificial intelligence in its creative processes.
+Jim Lee, the president and publisher of DC Comics, made a striking announcement at the New York Comic Con, declaring that the company "will not support AI-generated storytelling or artwork"

 1